tejashah88/mathquiver/docs/algorithms/extract-equation-parts.md

 The algorithm makes the following assumptions about its input:
 1. The input is valid LaTeX mathematical notation.
-2. There's only 1 equation in the expression (no support for delimited piecewise functions)
+2. There's only 1 equation in the expression (no support for delimited piecewise functions).

 ## Algorithm Structure